percona/percona-server-mongodb-operator/source/openshift.rst

          $ oc apply -f deploy/cr.yaml

    The creation process will take time.
-The process is complete when both the operator and the replica set pod have reached their Running status:
+The process is complete when all Pods have reached their Running status.
+You can check it with the following command:

    .. code:: bash

       $ oc get pods

-      NAME                                               READY   STATUS    RESTARTS   AGE
-      my-cluster-name-rs0-0                              1/1     Running   0          8m
-      my-cluster-name-rs0-1                              1/1     Running   0          8m
-      my-cluster-name-rs0-2                              1/1     Running   0          7m
-      percona-server-mongodb-operator-754846f95d-sf6h6   1/1     Running   0          9m
+   The result should look as follows:

+   .. include:: ./assets/code/kubectl-get-pods-response.txt

 8. Check connectivity to newly created cluster.
 Please note that mongo client command shall be executed inside the container manually.